 Presently, all Bright Fiber stock is owned by Mr. John Paul.
-Under the terms of the transfer, Race will purchase and operate Bright Fiber as an Internet service provider, while Mr. Paul will continue to own Spiral Net, an affiliate that offers web hosting and email services.2 Race will purchase all the issued and outstanding equity interests of Bright Fiber for the agreed upon purchase price after Commission approval of Advice Letter No. 6.
+Under the terms of the transfer, Race will purchase and operate Bright Fiber as an Internet service provider, while Mr. Paul will continue to own Spiral Internet, which offers web hosting and email services and operate separately from Bright Fiber in the future.2 Race will purchase all the issued and outstanding equity interests of Bright Fiber for the agreed upon purchase price after Commission approval of Advice Letter No. 6.
 Bright Fiber would then become a directly-owned subsidiary of Race, would continue to operate under its existing CPCN, and would retain both the Bright Fiber name and the CASF grant.
 However, Race has indicated that it will need to revise the approved CASF project in order to meet the approved project budget.
 As these revisions, discussed later in greater detail, modify Resolution T-17495 they require Commission approval.